Fukaya's conjecture on Witten's twisted $A_\infty$-structures: WKB for Green operator

-for those $\hp < \hp_{l,0}$, and also
+for those $\lam < \lam_{l,0}$, and also

-for $\hp < \hp_{N,0}$.
-We need to argue that it is a good approximation, which is the main theorem in this section. \begin{theorem} For any $\supp(\chi_S)$ and $K$ small enough, and $N$ large enough, there exists $\hp_{j,N,0}>0$ such that we have
+for $\lam > \lam_{N,0}$.
+After establishing the estimate of WKB iteration in section \ref{estimate}, we need to show that it is a good approximation as stated in theorem \ref{thm:homotopy_wkb}.
+The proof is actually a slight modification of \cite[Theorem 5.8]{HelSj1}. \begin{theorem} For any $\supp(\chi_S)$ and $K$ small enough, and $N$ large enough, there exists $\lam_{j,N,0}>0$ such that for $\lam > \lam_{j,N,0}$ we have

-for $\hp < \hp_{j,N,0}$. \end{theorem} \begin{proof} Making use of lemma \ref{locality}, we can again consider the equation \ref{tildewkbequation}.
-It suffices to show that the approximation work for $\tilde{\zeta}_E$ on some compact neighborhood $\tilde{K}$ of the flow line $\gamma$.
-We divide the proof into several steps. \begin{description} \item [Step 1] As $\omega_{E,i}(\hp)$'s do not vanish on boundary of $\tilde{W}$, we first need to cut them off suitably for applying integration by part. $\omega_{E,i}(\hp)$, being defined by integrating along flow of $\tau$, have support as shown in the following figure.
+\end{theorem} \begin{proof} Making use of lemma \ref{locality}, we again consider the equation \ref{tildewkbequation}.
+It suffices to show that the approximation works for $\tilde{\zeta}_E$ on some small enough pre-compact neighborhood $K$ of the flow line $\gamma$.
+We divide the proof into several steps.

+\textbf{Step 1:} As $\omega_{E,i}(\lam)$'s do not vanish on boundary of $\tilde{W}$, we first need to cut them off suitably for applying integration by part. $\omega_{E,i}(\lam)$'s, being defined by integrating along flow of $\tau$, have support as shown in the following figure \ref{fig:supportomega}.